Save Bridge Park

 Bridge Park (formerly Stonebridge Bus Depot) is more than a building—it’s a living testament to what communities can achieve when they’re actively involved in shaping the environment in which they live, work and play.

-Designed by Harlesden residents for Harlesden residents, Bridge Park made history in the 1980s as the largest Black-led community enterprise centre in Europe, emerging as a national symbol of hope, resilience, and unity following the 1981 Uprisings.
+Designed by Harlesden residents for Harlesden residents, Bridge Park made history in the 1980s as the largest Black-led community enterprise centre in Europe, emerging as a national symbol of hope, resilience, and unity following the 1981 uprisings.

 Four decades on Bridge Park’s founding motto—“Let’s build, not destroy”—still resonates widely.
 Its future however hangs in the balance.
 While we wait for the outcome of our listing application redevelopment plans threaten the centre with erasure.